luisplduarte/cleaning-company-management-app/memory-bank/progress.md

 # Project Progress

 ## Current Status
-Initial project setup and authentication system implementation completed with Next.js, TypeScript, and deployment configuration.
-Moving on to client management features.
+Project foundation and authentication system are complete.
+Client, job, and worker management features are implemented with core CRUD operations in place.
+Currently working on enhancing features and optimizing integrations between these systems.

 ## Completed Tasks
 1. Created Next.js project with TypeScript ✓